shuvaethyneill/Filter-Project/README.md

 variety of filters onto it.
-Image editing can be done using pre-defined filters using the file-based interface, or it can be done live using the text-based interface which gives the user the ability to view their image after each filter has been applied.The user can pass an image through nine filter functions offered.
+Image editing can be done using pre-defined filters using the file-based interface, or it can be done live using the text-based interface which gives the user the ability to view their image after each filter has been applied.
+The user can pass an image through thirteen filter functions offered.
 Upon satisfaction, the new filtered image is saved.

 This editing software is made up of the following files: